 Social media has changed the way people interact.
 In many ways, social media has led to positive changes in the way people communicate and share information; however, it has a dark side, as well.
 Social networking can sometimes result in negative outcomes, some with long-term consequences.

-If the services are free, then, how do social networking websites earn such staggering sums of money?
-The answer is that you, the social network user, is the product these online giants sell to generate revenue.
+Sites are able to offer services and accounts for free because of the staggering sums of money spent on ads.
 According to BBC News, social networking sites are uniquely positioned to make money by matching people to products.
 Since you generate content on a social networking site that indicates your interests, social and work background, and a great deal of other information about your personal preferences, the social networking sites can target advertisements specifically to you, a service for which advertisers are willing to pay significant amounts of money.
+For example, a targeted advertisement on Facebook can be narrowed down to users within a certain zip code, with a specific job title, and with interests in a printed or digital publication.

 Negative Health Consequences